Hacker News

 The upside to this is that the code is more straightforward to follow.
 The downside is that the code is exposed/potentially coupled to the full API of the real implementation, as opposed to some interface exposing only what is needed.

-12 hours ago by mrloba
+4 years ago by mrloba

 Move your logic to pure functions.
 Use classes for plumbing.
 Now you can unit test the logic, and integration test the plumbing.
 You can easily test with a real database using docker for example.
 Note that you'll still use DI in this case, but you'll have far fewer classes and therefore fewer dependencies as well.

-13 hours ago by DanielBMarkham
+4 years ago by DanielBMarkham

 1. Watching the tech community over a really long time, please guys, don't swing violently from "A is all good!" to "A is all bad!"
 It was good for something, else so many people wouldn't have successfully used it for so long.
 Work more on discrimination functions and less on hyperbole please.
 Future generations will thank you for it.